 About Girl Scouts Heart of the South

-Throughout the nation, Girl Scouts has 112 regional councils—we’re 2 million girl members strong—and last year, Girl Scouts Heart of the South (GSHS) served nearly 6,000 girls, with the help of over 2,000 volunteers, who live by the Girl Scout Promise and Law.
+Throughout the nation, Girl Scouts has 111 regional councils—we’re 2.7 million girl members strong—and last year, Girl Scouts Heart of the South (GSHS) served more than 6,000 girls, with the help of nearly 2,000 volunteers, who live by the Girl Scout Promise and Law.

-We serve 59 counties in north Mississippi, west Tennessee and Crittenden County, Arkansas, and maintain three camps and four regional service centers.
+We serve 59 counties in north Mississippi, west Tennessee and Crittenden County, Arkansas, and maintain three camps and three regional leadership centers.
 The council’s headquarters is located in Memphis, Tennessee at 717 S. White Station Road.

-In addition to participating in meaningful and unique initiatives like Stand Beside Her, GSHS also offers girls of all ages the opportunity to enjoy the great outdoors through our robust camp [hyperlink to: Summer Camp page] and equestrian programs and gives girls the opportunity to explore their world through our Girl Scouts GO! yearly travel program.
+In addition to participating in meaningful and unique initiatives like Stand Beside Her, GSHS also offers girls of all ages the opportunity to enjoy the great outdoors through our robust camp and equestrian programs and gives girls the opportunity to explore their world through our Girl Scouts GO! yearly travel program.

-Along with our vast programming for girls in grades K-5, GSHS offers additional unique opportunities for older girls including our SheLeads! self-discovery and leadership experience and several local scholarship opportunities for high school seniors.
+Along with our vast programming for girls in grades K-5, GSHS offers additional unique opportunities for older girls and several local scholarship opportunities for high school seniors.